aib/aibsmod-q3/aibsmod/readme.txt

 	* teleport
 		This command teleports you immediately to the point your crosshair is on, with a maximum distance of 8192 game units.
 (Same as the railgun's range.)
 It will try to avoid teleporting you into walls, but may place you slightly off-target in doing so.
 It will telefrag other players. am_teleportDelay needs to be positive in order for this command to work, and it will only work once every am_teleportDelay milliseconds.

+Laser Tripmines:

+	aibsmod has laser tripmines that you may remember from a few other games.
+They are placed on solid surfaces and automatically activate after a few seconds.
+Once activated, they shoot a laser beam straight across and explode if anything crosses it.

+	They are rather small and hard to hit, but have 50 health.
+They do 150 splash damage with a radius of 360 units.
+(That is thrice the rocket splash radius, but the damage scales down with the distance.)
+If two or more are placed close by, they will cause eachother to explode, creating chain reactions.

+	They work by measuring the distance to the first solid (or laser length, if you will) once every server frame.
+If that distance changes across two frames, they explode with a slight delay.
+Due to this fact and the limitations of the Quake 3 engine, it is possible to cross the beam at high velocities without causing the mine to explode.
+Very slight changes in laser length do not disturb the mine, meaning, you can move along the path of the beam if you move slowly enough.
+This is by design.

 The Enhanced Scoreboard: